Frequently Asked Questions

 Is EMDR therapy painful or distressing?

-EMDR is designed to be manageable and controlled, though there will be peak moments during reprocessing where you may feel slightly dysregulated.
+EMDR is designed to be manageable and controlled, though there will be peak moments during reprocessing where you may feel temporarily dysregulated.
 While we do work with difficult memories, the process includes specific techniques to ensure you remain grounded and safe.
 You're always in control, and we can pause or slow down at any time.
 Many clients report feeling relief rather than distress as processing occurs.
-That said, sometimes reprocessing doesn't complete in one session, and we will use techniques to help you contain those unprocessed memories until we meet again, but you may feel off in between reprocessing sessions or notice things come up you haven't thought of in awhile.
+That said, sometimes reprocessing doesn't complete in a single session — we will use containment techniques to help you hold unprocessed material until we meet again, though you may feel off between sessions or notice things surfacing you haven't thought about in a while.
+In intensives, this window is significantly shorter because we have more time to complete reprocessing cycles in a single container.

 -